elunna/nerfhack-changelog/README.md

 * More fire traps on valk quest
 * Valkyries get a winter wolf cub as a starting pet.
 * They can also tame winter wolves and winter wolf cubs as domestic pets.
+* Since the war hammer is now a two-handed weapon, valkyries will have to decide whether to use Mjollnir or go a different route (two-weaponing other weapons or using a single weapon while advancing shield skill)

 **Skill adjustments for valkyries:**
 | skill  | NetHack | ->  | NerfHack |